mevlutcantuna/movie-app/README.md

   - You can search movies in two place
 - Add and remove movies to favourite
   - Every movie card has add and remove ability
+  - Also you add them to local storage
 - You can see details of movies on detail page
 - You can see favourites on favourite page